ohaiibuzzle/archupgrade-go/spec.md

     - `preinstall`: An array of shell command that should be run before packages in this phase are installed

     - `packages`: An array of packages that shall be installed on the system.
 Each `package` is an object that specifies

+        - `name`: The package name to be installed.

         - `url`: A URI to the package archive itself.
 This may be `https://` or `file://` for remote and local archives, respectively.